 MCASA's Sexual Assault Victim Advocate Fundamentals Training (Online) is an online training that is offered three times a year for advocates who work directly with sexual assault survivors in Maryland.
 The training covers both introductory and advanced topics to provide a foundation for best practices for advocates in the field of sexual assault services.
 This training series features a combination of live webinars and self-paced learning modules.

 Winter 2021: Click here to register

 Due to Covid-19, this training series, formally called the Regional Campus Training Series, has moved online.
 MCASA will offer one virtual training each month during the academic year.
-This series is free and open to campus investigators, police, administrators and staff, counselors, students, and advocates in each region.
+This series is free and open to campus investigators, police, administrators and staff, counselors, and advocates in each region.
 The series focuses primarily on sexual violence prevention and response on campuses.
 Each training has a special focus to prepare attendees to handle needs specific to their area.
 Training topics include: understanding sexual assault and trauma, federal and state laws governing school response to sexual assault, non-school legal options for student survivors, sexual assault prevention, the neurobiology of trauma, and working with underserved populations, and other special topics.